hanstxu/json_cpp/README.md

 ### Additional Stuff to Implement

-* Finish implementing *get* family of functions for JSONObject
 * Implement the *remove* family of function for JSONObject
 * Parsing and converting a JSON stream into the 2 JSON classes
 * Deciding what to do on adding multiple values to the same key in JSON objects